 Allow automatic transfer of cards to an unknown area by a push of a button for emergency exit purposes.

-Allow for a global mantrap using the synchronization of up to 255 groups of multiple doors and inputs within a global gateway or KT-NCC.
+Allow for a global mantrap using the synchronization of up to 255 groups of multiple doors and inputs within a Global Gateway or KT-NCC.

 Monitor all defined alarm points as well as all doors controlled by card readers based on programmed schedules.